keu/docs/astro/view-logs.md

 1. Create a new Datadog API key or copy an existing API key.
 See [API and Application Keys](https://docs.datadoghq.com/account_management/api-app-keys/).
 2. Identify the Astro cluster from which you want to forward task logs.
-3. Submit a request to [Astronomer support](https://cloud.astronomer.io/support) with your Datadog API key and name of your Astro cluster.
+3. Submit a request to [Astronomer support](https://cloud.astronomer.io/support) with your Datadog API key, the name of your Astro cluster, and the [Datadog Site](https://docs.datadoghq.com/getting_started/site/) where you want the logs forwarded.